-- 2.12.3 A parent or legal guardian should ideally be with the child up to the point of moving into the operating theatre. - 10.2.21 Parents and carers should be allowed timely access to the recovery area or, if this is not feasible, children should be reunited with their parents or carers as soon as possible.
+- 2.12.3 A parent or legal guardian should ideally be with the child up to the point of moving into the operating theatre. - 2.12.4 Consideration should be given to appropriate strategies for recognising and managing anxiety of children particularly at induction e.g. play specialists, counselling, psychological support and anaesthetic training around managing preoperative anxiety. - 10.2.8 Children undergoing anaesthesia and their families should be offered input from play specialists to help to prepare the child for anaesthesia. - 10.2.21 Parents and carers should be allowed timely access to the recovery area or, if this is not feasible, children should be reunited with their parents or carers as soon as possible.